Usage

 import 'package:firebase_crashlytics/firebase_crashlytics.dart';

-Setup Crashlytics
+Setup Crashlytics:

 void main() {